Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 Helm chart does not set any [resource requests or limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for Pod Containers.
 We recommend to set memory requests to at least `"64Mi"` and cpu requests to at least `"20m"`.
-If you set resource limits, be informed that some components might require up to `"256Mi"` of memory, such as `frontend`, `registry`, `publisher` and a few others.
+If you set resource limits, be informed that some components might require up to `"256Mi"` of memory, such as `engineeringTool`, `registry`, `publisher` and a few others.

 ### Data Protection

-> Data protection functionality is present only if `frontend` component is enabled.
+> Data protection functionality is present only if `engineeringTool` component is enabled.

 [Data protection](https://docs.microsoft.com/aspnet/core/security/data-protection/introduction?view=aspnetcore-3.1)
-is an ASP.Net Core feature that is used by `frontend` component.
-It takes care of encryption of cookies that are used by the `frontend`.
+is an ASP.Net Core feature that is used by `engineeringTool` component.
+It takes care of encryption of cookies that are used by the `engineeringTool`.

 #### Azure Storage Account Container